WRITER OF CHRISTIAN FICTION

-Please take all the time you need to wander around and get to know me, read the reviews and sign up for my newsletter GET YOU FREE BOOK as well as stay up-to-date with new releases.
+Please take all the time you need to wander around and get to know me, read the book reviews and sign up for my newsletter to GET YOUR FREE BOOK as well as stay up-to-date with new releases.
 I promise you will not be swamped in your inbox!
 Or follow me on Facebook and Instagram by clicking on the links in the top right-hand corner.

 Before Because of Shadows releases later this year come and meet Sean and Izzy.